 Classic Roman Shades

-A classic Roman shade is another excellent choice for a kitchen.
-A classic Roman shade would work in kitchen windows where a solar shade is appropriate.
+A classic Roman shade is another excellent choice for kitchen windows.
+A classic Roman shade would work in kitchens where a solar shade is appropriate.
 Like solar shades, classic Roman shades are highly durable and they work extremely well in sunny windows.

 Tailored Roman Shades